-Sisters of Saint Joseph in Ukraine: ‘Our convents have become refugee centers’
+Sisters in Ukraine: “Our convents have become refugee centers”

 MILLIONS OF PEOPLE HAVE HAD TO FLEE THEIR HOMES TO SAVE THEMSELVES AND THEIR CHILDREN, abandoning the regions of the east and south of Ukraine, and heading west.
 According to recent figures by UNHCR almost four million have crossed the borders into neighboring countries, but more than six million are thought to be displaced within the country.